verboompj/Networking/Azure Virtual WAN Step-by-Step Part 2.md

 ![Screenshot](https://github.com/verboompj/Networking/blob/master/Pictures/27.png)

 Hit Apply & OK to close the tab.
-You can skip the “Groups” tab in the Webfig interface if you choose the default configuration values
+You can skip the “Groups” tab in the Webfig interface if you choose the default configuration values.

+#

 Under the “Peers” tab we need to configure the IKE policy for our Azure vWan Gateway.